These systems keep us cool in the summer and warm in the winter.

-Lamps with this option not only kill germs but they destroy volatile organic compounds or VOCs which are responsible for cooking smells pet odors chemical vapors from new carpet and most other offensive odors.
+Lamps with this option not only kill germs but they destroy volatile organic compounds or VOCs, which are responsible for cooking smells, pet odors, chemical vapors from new carpets, and most other offensive odors.

 How is the UV System Installed?

-This also makes the air system more efficient because it’s cleaner some other UV systems like the fresh air UV purity our whole house air purification systems.
+This also makes the air system more efficient because it’s cleaner than some other UV systems like the fresh air UV purity in whole house air purification systems.

 Is UV Light Safe?

-Since UV light are installed internally in the air handler box it will never be visible to look at.
+Since UV light is installed internally in the air handler box, it will never be visible to look at.

 - Kills mold, mildew, and airborne viruses.